vibbits/training-material/topics/data-management-plans/tutorials/2-documenting-and-organizing-data/tutorial.md

 <iframe src="https://elearning.bits.vib.be/wp-admin/admin-ajax.php?action=h5p_embed&id=24" width="958" height="217" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://elearning.bits.vib.be/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script>

-### Batch Renaming of automatically Generated files
+### Batch Renaming of Automatically Generated Files

 Although all operating systems have built-in tools for managing files, there are software tools that can organise research data files and folders in a consistent and automated way through batch renaming (also known as mass file renaming or bulk renaming).
 Batch renaming software exists for most operating systems.
 There are many situations for which batch renaming may be useful, such as:

 - Images from digital cameras are automatically assigned base filenames consisting of sequential numbers;